Rodmond Roblin: Premiership

 Roblin was more conservative on social issues.
 He is often remembered today for his opposition to women's suffrage and for clashing with Nellie McClung on the issue.
 McClung made Roblin appear foolish in her famous "parliament of women" parodying the premier's patronizing comments on traditional gender roles.
 Roblin also resisted demands to enact a labour code to protect workers and was sometimes reluctant to enforce the province's existing legislation.

 Roblin is also remembered for folding to pressure from Winnipeg's business community.
 In 1904, he took the step of reducing the ages for child labour and increasing the maximum hours of work for women and children.

 Roblin's handling of the prohibition issue was also controversial.
 Macdonald's government had passed prohibition legislation in 1900, after two separate referendums had confirmed public support for the initiative.
 Roblin was reluctant to enforce the legislation, however, because his government received significant revenues from the sale of alcohol.
 He called a third referendum in 1902.
 When temperance supporters boycotted the poll, prohibition was defeated by a narrow margin.

 The 1914 provincial election was the start of a watershed period in Manitoba politics.
 Roblin's government went into the election weakened by a scandal involving the construction of new legislative buildings.
 His opponents accused the government of corruption and claimed misappropriation of funds and overspending.
 The Conservatives were re-elected by a reduced margin by winning 28 seats against 20 for the Liberals in an expanded legislature.

 When Roblin rejected calls for a formal investigation into the legislative buildings scandal, the Liberal opposition petitioned the Lieutenant Governor to take direct action.
 The Lieutenant-Governor convened his own commission of enquiry, popularly known as the Mathers Commission, as it was led by Chief Justice T.A.
 Mathers.
 After only two weeks, the commission had uncovered enough evidence to force the government's resignation.
 Roblin formally resigned as premier on May 12, 1915, and the Liberal leader, Tobias Norris, was called to form a new administration.
 A new general election was called, which the Liberals won a landslide.

 Later life

 The commission's report concluded that Roblin, Attorney General James H. Howden, and the developer Thomas Kelly had conspired to commit fraud in the contract arrangements.
 Roblin was indicted but was eventually discharged of criminal responsibility.
 He died in Hot Springs, Arkansas, in 1937.

-He is the grandfather of another Manitoba premier, Dufferin Roblin.
+He was the paternal grandfather of Dufferin Roblin, premier of Manitoba from 1958 to 1967, through his youngest son, Charles D. Roblin.